-Here is the easy recipe for these homemade lavender oatmeal bath bombs.
-Both oatmeal and lavender have a soothing effect on the skin, so these are great for those with dry or irritated skin,
+The bath bomb recipe for these homemade lavender oatmeal bath bombs is easy to make.
+Both oatmeal and lavender have a soothing effect on the skin, so these are great for those with dry or irritated skin.

 - Yield: Makes 4 bath bombs in 2.5-2.75″ spherical molds.